 Academic Standing and Progress

 Students are required to meet certain standards of Satisfactory Academic Progress to maintain eligibility for federal student aid and institutional aid.
 Colleges are required to measure a student’s progress by qualitative and quantitative standards.
-Additionally, students must complete all degree requirements within 150% of the credit hours to receive a degree.
-Ithaca College uses a quantitative standard that measures program pursuit by the percentage of credits successfully completed by the end of the spring semester each academic year.
+Additionally, students must complete all degree requirements within 150% of the published length of their degree program.
+Ithaca College uses a quantitative standard that measures program pursuit by the percentage of attempted credits that are successfully completed by a student.
+The college uses a student's cumulative grade point average as a measure of the qualitative standard.

 To remain in good academic standing for federal and institutional aid, an Ithaca College undergraduate student must successfully complete 67% of all credit hours attempted.
 Class grades of F, W, I or U are not considered to be successfully completed classes.
 Transfer credits accepted by Ithaca College are included in this calculation.
 A student’s progress toward program pursuit is reviewed at the end of each spring semester.